Coec0/tda367-JOKE/README.md

 - UI is not particulary user friendly
 - The game descriptions in this readme should also be available as information in-game
 - Game has to be further balanced
+## Buglist (known)
+- Tower can be upgraded while having it highlighted in-before purchasing it.
+Clicking the upgrade button causes a weird interaction; the tower is placed behind the UI (caused by not disabling UI during the time the tower is highlighted and stuck to the mouse)
+- When clicking on a tower on the right stage panel causes the tower to appear in the bottom left corner of the screen (caused by default position)
+- Walls are glitched on map 2 (caused by hardcoded map nodes)

 ## Future goals
 - More balancing (high priority)